Pardend History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The name Pardend reached English shores for the first time with the ancestors of the Pardend family as they migrated following the Norman Conquest of 1066.
 The name Pardend is based on the Norman given name Partant.

 Early Origins of the Pardend family

 The surname Pardend was first found in Cumberland at Parton, a township, in the parish of Moresby, union of Whitehaven, Allerdale ward above Derwent.

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
 Now part of Cumbria, this seaside village sometimes called Parton Bay was used by the Romans, who had a fort on north of the present village.
 Parton is also found in Kirkcudbrightshire Scotland, and in Gloucestershire but it is generally believed that the aforementioned village and parish has the strongest evidence of the family heritage.
-But early records have the name scattered throughout Britain: Adam of Peron in the Assize Rolls of Wiltshire in 1249; Robert Perton in 1249; and John Parton in the the Assize Rolls of Warwickshire in 1377.
+But early records have the name scattered throughout Britain: Adam of Peron in the Assize Rolls of Wiltshire in 1249; Robert Perton in 1249; and John Parton in the Assize Rolls of Warwickshire in 1377.

-Reaney, P.H and R.M.
-Wilson, A Dictionary of English Surnames.
-London: Routledge, 1991.
-Print.
-(ISBN 0-415-05737-X) Moving north to Scotland, early records there revealed Patrick fiz Matheu de Partone of Dumfries rendering homage to King Edward I of England in 1296.
-CITATION[CLOSE]
+Early Scottish records revealed Patrick fiz Matheu de Partone of Dumfries rendering homage to King Edward I of England in 1296.

 Important Dates for the Pardend family

 Pardend Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Pardend has been recorded under many different variations, including Parton, Partin, Partone, Partant, Pardon, Pardant and others.